relhamdi/savemgr/README.md

 - **Snapshot comments** — annotate a snapshot with a note (`--comment "before final boss"`)
 - **External save import** — import a save file from outside SaveMGR into the versioning system
-- **Explicit behavior on missing paths** — clear error or warning when a configured source path does not exist at backup or restore time
 - **Game lock** — protect a game from accidental restore operations